ywang037/delta-ntu-slerp4/Anaconda envirionment/README.md

 ### Step 2 - Install TensorFlow through Anaconda
 After successfully installed Anaconda, navigate to [this page](https://www.tensorflow.org/install/install_windows#installing_with_anaconda) then follow the instructions to install the TensorFlow on windows through the Anaconda.

-Please make sure that the following will be operated under the created Ancaonda envirionment, so if you start freshly with the Anaconda Prompt, issue the following first (repalce env_name with the name of desired envirionment)
+Please make sure that the following will be operated under the created Ancaonda envirionment, so if you start freshly with the Anaconda Prompt, issue the following first:
 ```
-activate env_name
+activate my_tf
 ```
 If you start from windows commamd line, i.e, run cmd by Ctrl+R. Navigate to Suppose the directory,
 ```